Meet Our Team

 In addition to a diverse array of professional experience, Dr. Payne completed the Exploring Psychoanalysis fellowship with the Chicago Psychoanalytic Institute to build upon his psychodynamic and psychoanalytic knowledge base and therapeutic experience.
 Dr. Payne is also trained in the usage of EMDR for various symptoms most notably associated with trauma.

-Kelly Sawin, LCPC
+Kelly Sawin, LCPC, CCPT-II

 She/Her